copsTvFan/cops-episode-guide/guide.md

   wanted to be a cop and got hired at 27, a late start.
 He loves it, it's a good bunch of people, enjoys working the streets and it gets exciting.
 A man calls about a problem with homeless people camping out at his building.
-A black man with a “Called in sick” t-shirt says the man in the blue shirt has a gun.
+A black man with a "Called in sick" t-shirt says the man in the blue shirt has a gun.
 They go around behind the building and find the guy.
 He is holding the gun and won't drop it.
 He finally drops it, but won't listen and is pulled down hard and cuffed.
 Another guy shows up and Officer Ryan Hudson takes him